Factors Influencing Leadership/Managerial Styles

 - High People - High Task - This style combines a high concern for and involvement in the group with a strong well-organised and communicated focus on achieving the task.
 Blake and Mouton saw this as the ideal behavioural approach.

-- Leaders who behave like this manage to blend concern for both people and organisational aims by using a collaborative teamwork approach, and plenty of consultation enabling the development of a shared (not imposed) motivation to achieving the organisation's goals.
+- Leaders who behave like this manage to blend concern for both people and organisational aims by using a collaborative teamwork approach, and plenty of consultation enabling the development of a shared (not imposed) motivation to achieve the organisation's goals.

 - This style normally requires that followers/the group are suitably mature and skilled for a high level of involvement.
-The style is difficult to use, and may be inadvisable when leading inexperienced people to produce challenging and vital results in a new or strange area.
+The style is difficult to use and may be inadvisable when leading inexperienced people to produce challenging and vital results in a new or strange area.